ParisDescartesUnivEdTech/ForumPlusOne/README.md

 -----------

-Please report bugs to the Moodle tracker using the 'contributed code' project and 'Module: ForumPlusOne' component.
+Please report bugs to the Moodle tracker using the 'contributed code' project and 'Module: Forum+1' component.
 Under Version, please select your Moodle version e.g. 2.1, 2.2.